PIPELINE Suite, Snapshot Guide

 What This Means in Practice

 The practical effect of this system is that the team has exactly one decision to make after every call: which disposition applies?
-Once that decision is made — by clicking a dialer button or applying a tag — the CRM takes over completely.
+Once that decision is made, the CRM takes over completely.

 • The right people get the right follow-up automatically